 IRS Reporting & Compliance

-Two tax credits, the American Opportunity Credit and Lifetime Learning Credit, are available to help students offset the cost of higher education by reducing the amount of taxable income.
+The Taxpayer Relief Act of 1997 (TRA 97) provided new tax benefits for those individuals paying higher education costs for themselves or family members.
+Two tax credits, the American Opportunity Credit and Hope Credit are available to help students offset the cost of higher education by reducing the amount of taxable income.

 American Opportunity Credit